CloudLabs-MOC/DP-600-Implementing-Analytics-Solutions-Using-Microsoft-Fabric/Instructions/Labs/02-Get-started-with-lakehouses-in-Microsoft-Fabric.md

 ## Lab objectives
 In this lab, you will perform:

-- Create a lakehouse
+- Task 1: Create a lakehouse
-- Explore shortcuts
+- Task 2: Explore shortcuts
-- Create a pipeline
+- Task 3: Create a pipeline
-- Create a notebook
+- Task 4: Create a notebook
-- Use SQL to query tables
+- Task 5: Use SQL to query tables
-- Create a visual query
+- Task 6: Create a visual query
-- Create a report
+- Task 7: Create a report

 ## Estimated timing: 60 minutes